Play to win: The competitive search landscape of gaming

 Our benchmark data reveals a number of global search trends, and category-specific insights.
-Growth in the paid search sector can be a double-edged sword for advertisers.
-Naturally there will be plenty of opportunity for advertisers, however, growth also signals increased competitiveness on the search engine results page (SERP), and the many challenges that accompany such change vary by sector.
+Growth in the paid search sector can be a double-edged sword for gaming advertisers.
+Naturally there will be plenty of opportunity for advertisers, however, growth also signals increased competitiveness on the search engine results page (SERP), and the many challenges that accompany such change vary by industry.

 Ad spend & performance